 (related: “about the blog”)

-- 1970s onwards: medieval and post-medieval romance / speculative fictions.
-Her first encounters were with irrealist imaginative writings: poetry, fairy tales, myth, stories and histories, fantasy, and science fiction
+- 1970s onwards: medieval and post-medieval speculative fictions; including earlier dream-vision and satirical poetry, romance, and allegory.
+Her first encounters were with irrealist imaginative writings: poetry, fairy tales, myth, stories and histories, fantasy, and science fiction.

 (1) the integration of teaching and research in/as learning: